 Their Education, Our Future

-We have found that the opportunity to get good paid-jobs and break the cycle of poverty is sometimes out of their radar because of parents’ mentality and financial situation.
-Parents force kids to get a job because education is too expensive to attend college and they cannot afford it.
-Most parents in the community did not complete elementary school and have day-jobs that do not provide enough to support their families.
+Opportunities for kids to get better paid jobs and break the cycle of poverty seems like a distant dream because of parents’ mentality and financial situation.
+Parents tell their children to get a job instead of pursuing education because education is often expensive and they cannot afford to send a kid to college.
+Most parents in our community did not complete school and have informal, low-pay jobs that do not provide enough to support their families.

-Three years ago, Teens Club was born as a program for children who completed Kids Club and we wanted them to continue on their journey with Project M:25.
-It is a mentoring and spiritual program that support adolescents and their identity formation process by providing them with tools to think of their future with great opportunities to strive and success.
+Three years ago, Teens Club was born.
+It is a program for children who completed Kids Club and want to stay engaged with Project M:25 through mentoring and spiritual development.
+The program supports adolescents and their identity formation process by providing them with tools to think about their future and see many opportunities to succeed.